If you decided to read this article, chances are that you have tried using homemade remedies to treat a certain skin concern.

 - Was it an expert in their field or a bored beauty blogger?

-As an esthetician, I have had the immense pleasure of working with many skincare brands that have helped me in my time of struggles with acne and problematic skin and I now gladly recommend to my clients.
+As an esthetician, I have had the immense pleasure of working with many skincare brands that have helped me in my time of struggles with acne and problematic skin, and I now gladly recommend them to my clients.